 Whether you decide to rebrand your business or not, keep in mind what you want out for your business.
 Never lose sight of what you want to get out of it and what it means to you.

-Being original and artistic will come in your favour, but authenticity and consistency are what matter most.
-You want your audience to know and put faith in you: the badass business entrepreneur.
+Being original and artistic will work in your favour, but authenticity and consistency are what matter most.
+You want your audience to know and put faith in you: the awesome business entrepreneur.